Optimal Planning for Enhancing the Resilience of Modern Distribution Systems Against Cyberattacks: Simulation Setup

 To simulate cyberattacks, controlled load fluctuations ranging from ±5\% to ±15\% are introduced at three critical buses.
 These buses are selected based on their low voltage magnitudes, which indicate high sensitivity to load disturbances.
 Attack scenarios include both step-based and oscillating load alterations.
 The system’s response to these adversarial load variations is monitored, with a particular focus on whether bus voltages remain within the allowable range.
 Violations of this range are used to assess the system's inherent vulnerability to cyber-induced instabilities.

 DG units are integrated into the system using the PSO-based optimization framework described in Section~\ref{section1}.
 A swarm size of 500 particles is used to ensure solution diversity while maintaining convergence stability.
+A voltage weight of 0.5 and a total loss weight of 0.5 are applied, with the loss component equally divided between real and reactive losses.
+This yields \(\alpha\) = 0.25 for real power losses and \(\beta\) = 0.25 for reactive power losses.
 Optimal locations and sizes are determined based on voltage support and power loss minimization.
 After integration, the same set of load-altering attacks is re-applied to evaluate improvements in system resilience.
 Voltage magnitudes are monitored again across all buses and compared against the base case results.

 This post-mitigation analysis serves two purposes: (1) to quantify the extent of voltage stabilization provided by the DGs, and (2) to assess whether new vulnerabilities are introduced through DG integration.
 The comparison allows for a more nuanced understanding of the trade-offs and effectiveness of DG-based mitigation strategies in the context of cyber-physical grid security.